O1ahmad/ansible-role-lotus/README.md

 - path on target host the `lotus` service should establish as its runtime configuration and data directory.

 `lotus_storage_path: </path/to/miner/data-dir>` (**default**: `/opt/lotus/.lotusstorage`)
-- path on target host the `lotus` service should establish as its runtime configuration and data directory.
+- path on target host the `lotus-storage-miner` service should establish as its runtime and data storage directory.

 `go_url: <path-or-url-to-archive>` (**default**: see `defaults/main.yml`)
 - address of a compressed **tar or zip** archive containing `go` binaries or source for compilation.
 This method technically supports installation of any available version of `go`.
 Links to official versions can be found [here](https://golang.org/dl/). *ONLY* relevant when installing on **non-Ubuntu** linux distributions.